vinceniko/choropie/README.md

 Basic Usage
 ------------------
 This example uses data taken from <https://www.kaggle.com/the-guardian/the-counted> and US census data including: population per state, the populations of each race in each state.
-*Disclaimer: The colors used to present the racially focused data is not reflective of any kind of idealogy.
-I realize that some may find the use of these colors to be offensive, but no offense was implied or intended.
-The chosen colors are merely used to better explain the concepts being introduced in the explanation below.
+*Disclaimer: The colors used to present the racially focused data are not reflective of any kind of opinions and are not meant to be offensive in any way.
 ### Code:
 ```
 from choropie import ChoroPie as cp